Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 <hr data-action="end" />

 Now the ListView is filled with 6 images.
-If you use the LiveSync feature of the Telerik NativeScript compation app, you will see them.
+If you use the LiveSync feature of the Telerik NativeScript companion app, you will see them.
 Let’s now add two more images on a button click and put some style in the button.

 ### Respond to actions and put some style